zachMitchell/printerBot/readme.md

 ## Setting up

-Setting up printerbot is a piece of cake, your main ingredients are as follows: node, npm, cups, screen, discord.js, jspdf
+Setting up printerbot is a piece of cake, your main ingredients are as follows: node, npm, cups, screen, discord.js, jspdf, qrencode

 *note*: The raspberry pi B+ is really old, and therefore did not have node or npm in the raspbian repositories (it uses armv6, which node supports but no builds are available).
 For this setup I resorted to installing an older version of node and manually moving npm modules from a computer that uses npm.